class type transform = object .. end

 of binary data as text.
 Input data to a transform is provided

-by successive calls to the methods put_substring
+by successive calls to the methods put_substring, put_string,

-.
+put_char or put_byte.
 The result of transforming the input

 data is buffered internally, and can be obtained via the

-and get_byte
+get_string, get_substring, get_char and get_byte methods.

 method put_substring : string -> int -> int -> unit

-put_substring str pos len
+put_substring str pos len processes len characters of

-, starting at character number pos
+string str, starting at character number pos,

 through the transform.